tatuylonen/tokentree/README.md

 # Tokentree

-An optimized tree of integer tokens with counts and extra data
+An optimized tree of integer tokens with counts and extra data in each node

 ## Overview